BPatil-VPatel-RIyengar/Crowdfunding_ETL/README.md

 4. select * from campaign;

 The data has been correctly populated in the tables, just as in the input files.
+The screenshots of the tables have been provided in the project folder.

 The code has been successfully executed to meet the requirements of the project.